Will (Joyner Lucas song)

 "Will" is a song by American rapper Joyner Lucas, and the ninth single from his debut studio album ADHD (2020).
 It was released on March 25, 2020 with an accompanying music video.
 The song is a tribute to actor and rapper Will Smith, one of Lucas's biggest influences.
 On May 15, 2020, a remix of the song with a guest appearance from Smith was released.

 Composition

 In the song, Lucas raps about his great admiration for and influence from Will Smith's success throughout his career.
 Lucas references ten of Smith's most renowned works in his filmography, most notably The Fresh Prince of Bel-Air.
 Furthermore, he states that he hopes his son will one day become successful as Smith's children Willow and Jaden are, and also raps about the importance of paying homage to icons while they are still alive.

 Music video

 The music video was directed by Joyner Lucas and Ben Proulx, and shows Lucas dressing as the iconic characters played by Will Smith in the films he mentions in the song, and parodies the movie scenes, shapeshifting from one to another.
 The ending of the visual features an audio clip of a quote by Will Smith.
-As of April 2021 the video has over 40 Million Views.